 - Tomato Paste: The tomato paste is needed for the filling and the sauce.
 You can make a spicy red sauce with the remaining 2 ounces.
 The recipe can be found in this Assyrian dolma recipe.

 - Pomegranate Molasses: The pomegranate molasses adds a sweet and tangy flavor to the stuffed onions.
-If you don't have it, you can use tamarind syrup or substitute a teaspoon of citric acid and a tablespoon of sugar.
+If you don't have it, you can use tamarind syrup or make it from scratch using my pomegranate syrup recipe.
+Or substitute a teaspoon of citric acid and a tablespoon of sugar.

 *A full list of ingredients can be found in the recipe card at the bottom of this post.